ReScience/template/README.md

 $ make
 ```

+This will produce an `article.pdf` using xelatex and provided font.

-After acceptance, fill in [metadata.yaml](./metadata.yaml) with information provided by the editor and type:
+After acceptance, you'll need to complete [metadata.yaml](./metadata.yaml) with information provided by the editor and type again:

 ```bash
 $ make